Unit 2 Ferry Wharf

 Prepare a mental list of all the things that he/she already knows about you so you can build up your confidence.

 Ask yourself these questions – Why do they want to see me?
 What makes me a good fit for the role?
 Prepare a list.
 Take a look at your CV.
 Choose all the points where you’ve proven you’re right for the position you’re applying for.

-Think about an appropriate place for this first meet.
+Think about an appropriate place for this first meeting.
 Make sure you will both feel comfortable and at ease.
 Yes to a bar, a pub or a walk.